Deb Dorman - Campaign Coordinator:

-Carol Ashley: lived near potato fields by Park Rapids, MN for about 18 years and suffered from pesticide drift most of those years.
+Carol lived near potato fields by Park Rapids, MN for about 18 years and suffered from pesticide drift most of those years.
 She started working on this issue in 2004.
-She finally decided she had to move in spite of living within walking distance of aging parents and in spite of having a 38 year connection to that particular 15 acres of land where she gardened and ran a small businesses.
+She finally decided she had to move in spite of living within walking distance of aging parents and in spite of having a 38-year connection to that particular 15 acres of land where she gardened and ran a small business.
 She continues to live in the Park Rapids area though further from the fields.

 Beverly St. John:

-Denis Liftin: Retired high school teacher/coach/administrator from three different Minnesota public schools.
+Denis is a retired high school teacher/coach/administrator from three different Minnesota public schools.
 Served in the U.S. Army.
 Lost my wife to cancer 3+ years ago, has a daughter and a son, both living in the Twin Cities area.
 Served on various boards, councils, and committees in the public sector.
-Presently I have a home on Crystal lake, West of Hackensack and also in Ironwood Township in the U.P. of Michigan and I divide my time between the two year around.
-I enjoy the outdoors all seasons and my most of my reading centers on non-fiction books, periodicals, and the internet.
+Presently I have a home on Crystal Lake, West of Hackensack and also in Ironwood Township in the U.P. of Michigan and I divide my time between the two, year-round.
+I enjoy the outdoors all seasons and most of my reading centers on non-fiction books, periodicals, and the internet.
 I am interested in guarding our environment and wildlife from the ravages of corporate greed and maleficence as well as from the negatives of population intrusion into the North woods.